-Note that removing inventory can impact the amount of new inventory that you can send to Amazon under the FBA program.
+Note that removing products can impact the amount of new inventory that you can send to Amazon under the FBA program.
 The number of new units you’re eligible to send is based on the number of sales in the preceding 90 days, projected sales for the next eight weeks, in-stock units, inventory utilization, and other factors.

 Long-term storage fees will also impact your Inventory Performance Index (IPI) which will have implications for your ability to fully leverage FBA for storage and fulfillment.

 Like any fulfillment center, Amazon incurs overhead costs for inventory stored in its facilities.
 Amazon FBA sellers are charged fees based on the volume of inventory stored in Amazon’s fulfillment centers, with additional fees for items stored for more than one year.
-For many FBA sellers, these fees are a worthwhile tradeoff compared to the costs (and hassles) associated with maintaining their own warehouses and fulfillment centers.
+For many FBA sellers, these fees are a worthwhile tradeoff compared to the costs (and hassle) associated with maintaining their own warehouses and fulfillment centers.

 Utilizing Amazon’s FBA program is undoubtedly a good idea.
 In other words, the pros outweigh the cons.